nexiality/documentation/commands/image/saveDiff(var,baseline,actual).md

 image saved to the output folder.
 A link will be provided to this "diff" image in the corresponding screenshot column as `comparison` and this associated step marked as FAIL.

+Nexial supports both `baseline` and `actual` as URL (instead of fully qualified path).
+Nexial will automatically download image content and save it to temporary location (System/OS -specific).
+However the "diff" image will be saved to output directory or to the cloud if [`nexial.outputToCloud`](../../systemvars/index#nexial.outputToCloud) to `true`.

 Color for highlighting difference can be modified via [`nexial.imageDiffColor`](../../systemvars/index#nexial.imageDiffColor).

 The comparison uses [`nexial.imageTolerance`](../../systemvars/index#nexial.imageTolerance) as variance.

 ### Parameters
 - **var** - the variable name to store the image comparison metadata.